11. Matrices and other arrays#

 ## [1,] 1 2 3

-Actually, cbind and rbind stand for column- and row-bind; they allow multiple vectors and matrices to be stacked one after/below another:
+Actually, cbind and rbind stand for column- and row-bind.
+They permit multiple vectors and matrices to be stacked one after/below another:

 ## [,1] [,2] [,3] [,4]